 So, let’s summarize some of the pros of wearing a silicone ring

-- They’re an excellent replacement (or substitute) to your metal wedding or engagement ring while you’re conducting manual labor or enjoying sports
+- They’re an excellent replacement (or substitute) for metal wedding bands, while you’re conducting manual labor or enjoying sports

 - They shatter under a certain amount of pressure to protect the finger from damage